grines/scour/README.md

 Attack AWS

 ## Status
-- This is still an active work in progress. **Lost of Bugs
+- This is still an active work in progress. **Lots of Bugs
 - Not ready for production

 - **Where to file issues**: